Fundamental Nature Of Man – Good or Bad?

 The nature of man according to Hobbes

-Thomas Hobbes (1588-1679) held the depressing view that man, left to himself, would descend into “a war of all against all.”
+Thomas Hobbes (1588-1679) held the view that man, left to himself, would descend into “a war of all against all.”
 To prevent us from killing and otherwise hurting each other, government is needed.
 We grant the government our rights in exchange for its protection.

 Hobbes thought that we cannot know the difference between good and evil, and cannot achieve peace by our own means.
-Civil society is thus based on a strong government telling us what to do, and peace is achieved when we do what we are told
+Civil society is thus based on a strong government telling us what to do.
+And peace is achieved when we do what we are told.

 The nature of man according to Locke